Savannah-Sunshine/startup-CS260/README.md

 - Changed appearance of login and sign up pages because my mockup was ugly and I didn't like them.
 - Removed google login because that was out of scope for this class.

-## Javascript deliverable
+## React deliverable
 Created:
+- Header & footer components
+- Login page is now separate from App
+- Creates jsx for login and details pages
+- Now is forced to authenticate before using the app

 Changes:
 - Can no longer use header to navigate, only log out.
+(Aka, can't go to details page when not logged in)
 - Removed out-of-scope information, such as analyzing user's cookies.
-Now only makes an API call and stores user's info.
+Now will only make an API call and store user's info.
+As is the expectation for CS260 (I believe)
--
+- Slight CSS changes

-## React deliverable

 ## Service deliverable